todkaiser/earthquake-api/README.md

 ```

 #### Create earthquake records
-This rake task will import and save the past 30 days of USGS earthquake data.
-Note: takes ~1-2 minutes to complete.
+This rake task will import and save the past 7 days of USGS earthquake data.

 ```
-bin/rake import_usgs_data:all_month
+bin/rake import_usgs_data:all_week
 ```

 #### Reverse geocoding